Management / Partner

 His specialties are: Youth, migration, gender, charities, social engagement and (political) education.
 Marc Calmbach is a sought-after speaker on youth issues in Germany.

-He was born Ostfildern in 1974 and lives in Stuttgart and Heidelberg.
+He was born Ostfildern in 1974 and lives in Berlin.

 Senior Social Research